-After breakfast we continue our journey to Gasa which is the largest district in the country, as an environmentally sacrosanct land.
-Jigme Dorji Wangchuck National Park is most of it, which is home to snow leopards, blue sheep, red pandas, and takins (the national animal), as well as many rare flora.
+After breakfast, we continue our journey to Gasa which is the largest district in the country, as an environmentally sacrosanct land.
+Jigme Dorji Wangchuck National Park is most of it, which is home to snow leopards, blue sheep, red pandas, and takins (the national animal), as well as much rare flora.
 After reaching Gasa we check into our homestay and then take a dip into the relaxing and refreshing hot springs.
-Later that day, your host at the homestay would take you around the mystery filled places in Gasa.
-The host’s in depth knowledge of the area will allow you to see things you might not otherwise–like sacred relics and secret underground passages.
+Later that day, your host at the homestay would take you around the mystery-filled places in Gasa.
+The host’s in-depth knowledge of the area will allow you to see things you might not otherwise–like sacred relics and secret underground passages.

 Day 7: Laya

-Explore the tribal lands of Bhutan and interact with the tribes to know about the the cultures traditions and rituals of the the Laya tribe. the rest of the day can be spent by visiting local sightseeing places.
+Explore the tribal lands of Bhutan and interact with the tribes to know about the cultural traditions and rituals of the Laya tribe. the rest of the day can be spent by visiting local sightseeing places.